Trevor Plouffe: Philadelphia Phillies

 On April 23, 2018, Plouffe signed a minor league contract with the Philadelphia Phillies.
 He had his contract purchased by the Phillies on July 10.
 On July 24, Plouffe hit a walk-off home run off Los Angeles Dodgers' second baseman Enrique Hernández in the bottom of the 16th to give the Phillies a 7–4 win in a game that took just over 6 hours to complete (the game ended at around 1 am local time).
 It was the first walk-off home run to be hit off a position player in MLB history.
 Plouffe was designated for assignment on July 31, 2018, and sent outright to the Triple-A Lehigh Valley IronPigs on August 5.
 For the season with the Phillies, he was 3 for 12.
 Plouffe declared free agency on October 5, 2018.
 In the major leagues through 2018, he had played 611 games at third base, 55 games at shortstop, 47 games at first base, 27 games at second base, 27 games in right field, and 5 games in left field.

 On February 20, 2019, Plouffe re-signed with the Phillies to a minor league deal.
 However, he was released prior to the start of the season on March 21, 2019.

 Media career

 In April 2020, following an investment in Jomboy Media, Plouffe joined the network as a co-host and analyst on the podcast/YouTube show "Talkin' Baseball", co-hosted by Jimmy "Jomboy" O'Brien and Jake Storiale.
 The trio discuss "everything in Major League Baseball and the wide world of baseball several times per week."
 He also launched a YouTube show as a part of the same network called "Sequence with Trevor Plouffe" where he "brings former teammates and guests from around baseball to break down past performances."
 Plouffe currently hosts a daily baseball show with former MLB Network personality Chris Rose called "Baseball Today" where the two break down the latest baseball news.

 Personal life

 Plouffe and his wife Olivia were married at Pepperdine University's Stauffer Chapel.
 They have two children.
+As of 2026, he coaches his son's Little League team.

 The Plouffes reside in Point Richmond, Richmond, California.